Factors That Will Help BJP Win the 2024 Lok Sabha Election

 In fact, voters have hardly any role in elections.
 A number of external factors influence the election results and determine the victory or defeat of a candidate.

 The selective manipulation of electronic voting machines (EVMs) is the main factor that will ensure BJP’s success in the election.
-In the 2014 Lok Sabha election, a large-scale manipulation of EVMs happened to help BJP win.
+In the 2014 Lok Sabha election, it is believed that a large-scale manipulation of EVMs happened to help BJP win.

-But many opposition parties raised the issue of vulnerability of EVMs and even court cases were filed to get the EVM manipulation stopped.
+Many opposition parties keep raising the issue of vulnerability of EVMs and even court cases have been filed to get the EVM manipulation stopped.
 Since the courts and the Election Commission of India (ECI) cannot dare to take any decision that may displease Modi, the EVMs continue to help BJP in crucial elections.

 And the Lok Sabha election is a crucial election because emperor Modi himself contests this election.
-After vigorous protests by the opposition parties, it is believed that now the BJP is selectively using EVMs in some state elections and the national elections to ensure that Modi remains the PM and BJP has a fairly large footprint in most states.
+After vigorous protests by the opposition parties, it is believed that now the BJP is selectively using EVMs in some state elections and the national elections to ensure that Modi remains the PM and BJP has a fairly large footprint in most states. [ Click here to watch a related video. ]

 If Modi is the PM, he can use the central agencies to topple governments in other states where his party has not won.
 That is why the EVM manipulation is inevitable in the 2024 Lok Sabha election for Modi to retain the PM position.